elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-domain-of-a-square-root-function-and-how-is-it-determined.md

 url: /learn/mathematics/questions/what-is-the-domain-of-a-square-root-function-and-how-is-it-determined
 score: -1.0
 related_article1:
-    id: 163802
+    id: 163792
-    title: What types of transformations can be applied to functions?
+    title: >-
+        What are the steps involved in graphing a square root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-types-of-transformations-can-be-applied-to-functions
+    url: /learn/mathematics/questions/what-are-the-steps-involved-in-graphing-a-square-root-function
 related_article2:
-    id: 163791
+    id: 163800
-    title: How do you determine the domain and range of a square root function?
+    title: >-
+        How can square root functions be used in real-world mathematical modeling?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-determine-the-domain-and-range-of-a-square-root-function
+    url: /learn/mathematics/questions/how-can-square-root-functions-be-used-in-realworld-mathematical-modeling
 related_article3:
-    id: 163803
+    id: 163796
+    title: >-
-    title: How do translations and reflections transform a function's graph?
+        How do vertical and horizontal shifts affect the graph of a function?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-translations-and-reflections-transform-a-functions-graph
+    url: /learn/mathematics/questions/how-do-vertical-and-horizontal-shifts-affect-the-graph-of-a-function
 related_article4:
-    id: 163792
+    id: 163793
-    title: What are the steps involved in graphing a square root function?
+    title: >-
+        How do squaring and square root operations serve as inverse operations?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-steps-involved-in-graphing-a-square-root-function
+    url: /learn/mathematics/questions/how-do-squaring-and-square-root-operations-serve-as-inverse-operations
 related_article5:
-    id: 163793
+    id: 163791
+    title: >-
-    title: How do squaring and square root operations serve as inverse operations?
+        How do you determine the domain and range of a square root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-squaring-and-square-root-operations-serve-as-inverse-operations
+    url: /learn/mathematics/questions/how-do-you-determine-the-domain-and-range-of-a-square-root-function
 ---

 &nbsp;